fingerprintjs/fingerprintjs-vue-example/README.md

 $ npm install @fingerprintjs/fingerprintjs-pro --save
 ```

-You can now import the package into the script section:
+You can now import the package at the top of the script section:

 ```javascript
 // App.vue
 import FingerprintJS from "@fingerprintjs/fingerprintjs-pro";
 ```

-2. Store Tokens.
+2. Using Tokens.

-I have directly inserted the tokens as variables.
-I am able to do so by whitelisting the domains in the customer dashboard, but you may want to keep these safe in a .env file instead so that these sensitive tokens arent revealed in your codebase.
+If you assign your tokens to variables directly in the file, make sure to protect them by whitelisting the domains in the customer dashboard.
+Another option is to keep these tokens in a `.env` file and reference them from there.
 For the server API, it is recommended to use basic auth in request headers instead of using a token.
 You can read more about it <a href="https://dev.fingerprintjs.com/docs/server-api#authentication" target="_blank"> here</a>.

 3. Getting a visitor ID.